 COMMON NAME (SCIENTIFIC NAME)Giraffa camelopardalis tippelskirchi

-Male Masai Giraffe can reach heights of 17-19 feet and weigh between 2000 and 3000 pounds.
-Females are smaller at 16-18 feet in height and weigh 1300 to 2000 pounds.
-Masai giraffes are the darkest species of giraffe and are known for their “maple leaf” like spots.
+Male Masai giraffe, known as bulls, can reach heights of 17-19ft and weigh between 2000 and 3000lbs.
+Females, known as cows, are a bit smaller at 16-18ft in height and weigh 1300-2000lbs.
+They are known for their “maple leaf” like spots.
 Each spot pattern is unique to that particular giraffe.
-Besides offering camouflage, these spots also aid with thermoregulation.
+These spots not only aid in camouflage but also with thermoregulation.

 Because of their size and their powerful kick, not many animals hunt giraffes, but some predators that may prey on young, old, or weak giraffes include lions and crocodiles.

 In the wild they can live an average of 10-15 years, but under human care they can live 20-25 years and possibly even longer.

 Giraffe gestation is about 15 months, and mothers give birth standing up.
 The calf is about 6ft tall, weighs about 200lbs, and is able to walk within the first half hour!